ZhgChg.Li

 Solution:

-• Delete all old Certificates and Profiles from the Keychain
+• Delete all old Certificates and Profiles in the Keychain

-• Go to Certificates, Identifiers & Profiles Profiles to ensure the profile has the corresponding certificate checked or regenerate the Profile for use.
+• Go to Certificates, Identifiers & Profiles Profiles to confirm that the provisioning profile has the corresponding certificate checked or recreate the profile for use.

 No profile for team ‘’ matching ‘’ found: Xcode couldn’t find any provisioning profiles matching ‘’.: